OkHi/okhi-woocommerce/readme.txt

 Phone
 and a button to enable the user to launch the OkHi experience select an OkHi location.

-This plugin relies on the OkHi locations API to create, store and manage user’s locations.
-The plugin also sends checkout details to the OkHi API to enable you to get rich insights on your users and by their locations from OkHi.
-Eg. which regions have a larger basket size than all others.
+This plugin uses OkHi location service for two purposes:

+ To seamlessly collect accurate location information for the customer.
+This plugin uses the OkHi Locations API to check whether the user has an existing OkHi location which is then displayed on the address card.
+If the user doesn’t have an existing location or they would like to use a different one for that transaction, they are asked to create a new one.
+See documentation for the OkHi Locations API here: https://docs.okhi.co/integrating-okhi/okhi-on-your-website

+To enable you to view location based used insights e.g. see your location heatmap of your customers based on a specific parameter such order or frequency or product type.
+This plugin uses the OkHi Interactions API to send the interactions data to OkHi post-checkout so you can view it on the OKHi Insights dashboard.
+See documentation for OkHi Insights API here: https://docs.okhi.co/interactions

 Once you install the plugin, you will need an api key from OkHi, visit https://www.okhi.com/business to sign up for one.